975L/UserBundle/README.md

 ```

 And in your `/config/services.yaml`, the following:

 ```yml
 services:
     c975L\UserBundle\Security\OAuthUserProvider:
         public: true
 ```

-**c975L/UserBundle doesn't implement the connection with social networks but provides a bridge with HWIOAuthBundle, to display buttons on the sign in page and to store users in the DB.
-You have to configure HWIOAuthBundle by your own.** This will mainly consist in setting differents informations in config files.
+c975L/UserBundle doesn't implement the connection with social networks but provides a bridge with HWIOAuthBundle. **To display buttons on the sign in page and to store users in the DB, you have to configure HWIOAuthBundle by your own.** This will mainly consist in setting differents informations in config files.
 As an example, they are listed below, for Facebook, but other networks will work in the same way:

 ```yml
 #routes.yaml
 hwi_oauth_redirect: